abkabeerkhan343/NoJsPage/replit.md

 ## Frontend Architecture

-The frontend is built with Next.js using the App Router pattern for modern React development.
-The application leverages server-side rendering (SSR) for product pages to improve SEO and performance.
+The frontend is built with server-side rendering (SSR) using Express.js and EJS templates.
+The application works completely without JavaScript enabled for maximum accessibility.
 Key architectural decisions include:

-- **Next.js App Router**: Provides file-based routing and built-in SSR capabilities for better SEO optimization
+- **Express.js with EJS Templates**: Server-side rendering with template functions that generate complete HTML pages
-- **Static Generation**: Homepage and category pages are statically generated for faster loading
+- **Inline CSS**: All styling is embedded directly in HTML to ensure proper rendering without external CSS files
-- **Server Components**: Product listings and details are rendered on the server to reduce client-side JavaScript
+- **Progressive Enhancement**: Full functionality without JavaScript, with optional JavaScript enhancements
-- **Tailwind CSS + shadcn/ui**: Provides a consistent design system with pre-built, accessible components
+- **Form-Based Interactions**: All user interactions use HTML forms with POST/GET requests to server endpoints
-- **Form Handling**: Uses server actions for form submissions (cart operations, newsletter signup)
+- **Session-Based State**: Shopping cart and user state managed via Express sessions and cookies

 ## Backend Architecture